-6) Is there a monthly contribution for a registered Savi volunteer?
+6) Is there a monthly contribution for a registered volunteer?
 YES.
 Rs.900 payable by either the Volunteer or the Hosting Unit.
-The payment is done directly to financial services and not to Savi.
+This contribution goes to Auroville Collective and not to Savi office.

 7) Are there any reductions/cost savings as a registered volunteer?
 YES.
 After the first 2 months, you may become eligible for a refund of 20% of your housing contribution.
 Some Auroville units/eateries/workshops/therapies also offer discounts.

 8) Can I get paid for my volunteer work?
 NO. There must be no remunerated work or financial gain through volunteers’ assistance in whatever organization.
 Volunteers and Interns are self-supporting and do not get any salary for their work.

 9) Can I get my lodgings and/or food paid for?
 Not usually, but is sometimes possible and is up to the Hosting Unit who you volunteer with.